-Giancarlo Giuseppe Alessandro Esposito was born in Copenhagen, Denmark, to an Italian carpenter/stagehand father from Naples and an opera-singing African-American mother from Alabama.
-His parents, working in Europe at the time of his birth, settled in Manhattan by the time he was six, and that's where he grew up.
+Giancarlo Giuseppe Alessandro Esposito was born in Copenhagen, Denmark, to an Italian carpenter/stagehand father from Naples, Italy, and an African-American opera singer mother from Alabama.
+His parents, working in Europe at the time of his birth, settled in Manhattan by the time he was 6, and that's where he grew up.

 Coming from a theatrical background, it was, perhaps, inevitable that young Giancarlo would appear on stage sooner or later, and he did, at age 8, appearing on Broadway as a slave child in "Maggie Flynn" in 1966.

-More Broadway work followed through the '60s and early-'70s, followed by some small roles in movies.
-TV work followed in the 1980s with increasingly significant parts in a string of high profile series until he became well established as a character player both on TV and in a number of movies.
+More Broadway work followed through the 1960s and early '70s, followed by some small roles in movies.
+TV work followed in the 1980s, with increasingly significant parts in a string of high-profile series until he became well-established as a character player both on TV and in a number of movies.